muratk5n/thirdwave/en/index.md

 ---

-A-uh..
+Uh-oh..
 George Clooney videos are back in circulation, when he was trying to "raise awareness on Darfur".
 Psyop in the works laying the groundwork for a Sudan intervention?